-Have you ever known a women who always knew they are attracted to women instead of men?
-So aware of her own feelings, she recognized her attraction from the start.
-She may not have known the name for how she felt, but she knew exactly who she wanted and her only epiphany was how to identify herself.
-She is someone who suffers no doubts about her own sexual identity.
+Have you ever known a woman who has always known that instead of males they are drawn to females?
+So conscious of her own emotions, from the beginning she acknowledged her appeal.
+Maybe she didn’t know the name for how she felt, but she knew precisely who she wished and how to identify herself was her only epiphany.
+She is someone who does not have any doubts about her own sexual identity.

-In talking with [ or reading posts / emails from] the now grown woman who knew they were different from other girls they knew, they will often say I always knew.
-Or perhaps I’ve known since as far back as I can remember.
-If you are like me, you will wonder how it could be possible that someone could know themselves that well without some sort of outside influence.
-They will tell you that it was just there – a part of them-and it was so much a part of themselves that they could not imagine being any different.
+Talking to the now grown girl[ or reading posts / emails from] who knew they were distinct from other women they knew, they will often say I always knew.
+Or maybe I have known as far back as I can remember.
+If you’re like me, you’re going to ask how somebody might understand that well without some type of outside impact.
+They’re going to tell you it was just there – a part of them-and it was so much a part of themselves that they couldn’t imagine anything else.

-Feeling as if they were the only one to ever feel this way is a common refrain.
-Most of these women remember not only did they feel they were DIFFERENT, but thought they were the only girl to ever feel attracted to other girls.
-They feared that they would NEVER find a girl who would feel the same way.
-But they also knew they would never be able to change the way they felt.
-What a terrible quandary in which to find yourself.
+It’s a popular refrain to feel like they’re the only one to ever feel this way.
+Most of these females not only remember that they felt they were DIFFERENT, but also that they believed they were the only girl ever to feel drawn to other girls.
+They feared they would never find a girl feeling the same way.
+But they also realized that the way they thought they would never be able to alter.
+What an awful dilemma to discover yourself in.

-Discovering the words homosexual or lesbian in a magazine, dictionary or book was an epiphany to these young women.
-Suddenly the world is not only a wondrous place, but they have a place in it.
-The relief is tremendous as they begin to plan and explore the possibilities for the first time in their young lives.
-The first tentative steps they take are like those of a child in a candy shop.
-Some women describe this time as feeling physically lighter or finding themselves always giggling.
+To these young females, the discovery of homosexual or lesbian words in a magazine, dictionary or book was an epiphany.
+The world is suddenly not just a wonderful place, but they have a place in it.
+The relief is enormous as for the first time in their young lives they start to plan and explore the opportunities.
+They’re taking the first tentative steps like a kid in a candy store.
+This time, some females define themselves as feeling physically lighter or always being giggling.

-As she became older, she recalls the feeling of coming home when immersed in LGBT groups.
-At some point in her life she spent all of her free time at either LGBT Community Centers becoming involved in political activities, joining LGBT clubs, or going to the LGBT bars.
-Just immersing herself into environments filled with like-minded LGBT people brought on a certain peace of mind like no other.
+As she grew older, when involved in LGBT groups, she recalls the feeling of coming home.
+She spent all her free time at either LGBT Community Centers at some stage in her life participating in political operations, joining LGBT clubs, or going to the LGBT bars.
+Just plunging into settings full of like-minded LGBT people brought some peace of mind like no other.

-She may or may not have felt should could tell anyone her secret, but she found peace in her heart knowing that she was not alone.
-She knew that someday, she would find the woman for her and they would live happily ever after…
+She may or may not have felt that she could tell her secret to anyone, but she found peace in her heart knowing she wasn’t alone.
+She realized she’d find the girl for her one day and they’d be happy to live after…